 On Monday afternoons at 2.00 pm our Monday Fellowship meets both for fellowship and in worship and everyone is welcome.
 Monday Fellowship will meet in church from the beginning of October when the building works commence.
 These are this month's topics:

 there is no evening service at Four Oaks this week

-at 10.30 am our midweek worship is led by Revd Gerald Hainsworth
+at 10.30 am Deacon Marilyn Slowe leads our midweek worship

 at 6.30 pm Revd Stephen Froggatt leads an even service including Bible study and a celebration of Holy Communion

-at 10.30 am Revd John Rowe leads a midweek service of holy Communion
+at 10.30 am Revd Stephen Froggatt leads us in a midweek celebration of Holy Communion

-at 6.30 pm we join with friends from Churches Together in Four Oaks for a shared service at St James in Mere Green Road
+at 6.30 pm we join friends from Churches Together in Four Oaks for a joint service hosted at Ark Community Church in James Road

 at 10.30 am Revd Kathryn Darby, who serves as a hospital chaplain, leads our morning worship

-at 6.30 pm we have a cafe church service led by Mrs Angela Constantine
+at 6.30 pm Revd Stephen Froggatt leads us in a cafe church service

-at 10.30 am Mrs Therese Rutherford leads our midweek worship
+at 10.30 am Mr Peter Cashmore leads our morning worship

 Types of Worship